bloodstiller/bloodstiller.com/content/Homelab/202050222_TailScaleNixOS.md

     3. If already connected (`Running` state), exits without doing anything
     4. If not connected, authenticates using your stored auth key
     5. Enables route acceptance with `--accept-routes=true`
-        -   ~~Note~~: I also use some of my nodes as routers within my home network to allow access to other hosts so I also pass the `--accept-routes=true` argument, however if you don't do this you can omit this argument.
+        -   +Note+: I also use some of my nodes as routers within my home network to allow access to other hosts so I also pass the `--accept-routes=true` argument, however if you don't do this you can omit this argument.

 ## Rebuilding The System: {#rebuilding-the-system}